 The time it takes to earn a degree will vary based on factors such as dual enrollment, remediation, and summer enrollment.
 Students meet with an academic advisor each semester and use Degree Works to monitor their progress.

-- Minimum undergraduate grade point average of 3.0 on a 4.0 scale 3.
-Completed at least 6 hours of science and 6 hours of mathematics in undergraduate degree
+- Six completed hours of science and six completed hours of mathematics in the undergraduate degree

 30 Hours Required